Surf Forecasts:

 Best Forecast Surf Conditions for North Stradbroke - Pt Lookout this week:

-The surf forecast for North Stradbroke - Pt Lookout over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 04) at 4AM.
-The primary swell is predicted to be 0.8m and 10s period with a secondary swell of 0.2m and 15s.
+The surf forecast for North Stradbroke - Pt Lookout over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 10PM.
+The primary swell is predicted to be 1.3m and 11s period.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |